Berenice A. Carroll: Early life and education

-Carroll was born December 14, 1932 in New York City to Margaret and Morris Jacobs.
+Carroll was born December 14, 1932, in New York City to Margaret and Morris Jacobs.
 Carroll volunteered and lived in a kibbutz during the early 1950s.
 She attended Queens College, City University of New York from 1949 to 1953, graduating in September 1953 with a B.A. in history, magna cum laude.
 She was elected to Phi Beta Kappa and held a University of the State of New York scholarship.

 At Brown University, Carroll completed a reader graduate assistantship from 1953 to 1954 and a teaching assistantship from 1954 to 1955.
 She held the Miss Abbott's School Alumnae fellowship and a graduate assistantship from 1955 to 1956.
 She studied modern European history, history of science, renaissance and reformation, English medieval constitutional history, European economic history, and American political history since 1783.
 Carroll was awarded a Fulbright Award and studied at the University of Frankfurt am Main from 1956 to 1957 and University of Göttingen in 1957.
 In 1957, she received another Miss Abbott's School Alumnae fellowship to research German records in Alexandria, Virginia.
 As a result, from December 1957 to July 1959, Carroll joined the microfilming project staff of the American Historical Association's committee for the study of war documents at Alexandria.

 Carroll completed Ph.D. from Brown University in 1960.
 Her June 1960 dissertation was titled Design for Total War: The Contest for 'Wehrwirtschaft' under the Third Reich.
 Donald G. Rohr was her doctoral advisor.

 Career

 Carroll was the chair of the division of general studies at University of Illinois Urbana-Champaign (UIUC) from 1966 to 1969.

-The Coordinating Committee on Women in the Historical Profession was founded in 1969 after Carroll circulated a letter urging women who were going to attend the American Historical Association's annual meeting in Washington, DC, in December to come together and discuss creating their own affiliate organization.
+The Coordinating Committee on Women in the Historical Profession was founded in 1969 after Carroll circulated a letter urging women who were going to attend the American Historical Association's annual meeting in Washington, D.C., in December to come together and discuss creating their own affiliate organization.
 From 1969 to 1970, Carroll and Gerda Lerner served as co-chairs.
 Carroll was the chair in 1971.

 Carroll worked as the UIUC director of the department of gender and women's studies from 1983 to 1987 and led the creation of the women's studies program.
 The women's studies minor was also approved during her tenure.

 Carroll became the director of the Purdue University women's studies program in 1990.
 She was awarded the Violet Haas Award "for developing an educational program that promoted the advancement of women and their rights" while at Purdue University.